 Best Protein and Fat Sources

-The combination of fat and protein help to really slow digestion, making these foods a good source of calories when you’re running low.
+The combination of fat and protein helps to really slow digestion, making these foods a good source of calories that will help you feel full as well:

 - Whole eggs